anthonyrussano/pyscrape/feeds/README.md

 This script requires a URL passed as an argument.
 Also requires category string passed as argument.

+The output is meant to be formatted for use with Newsboat RSS/Atom Reader.

 ```bash
 $ pipenv run python feed_scraper.py https://blog.feedspot.com/science_rss_feeds/ test